-When not working on legal matters, she spends time thinking about how law firms can evolve to better serve their clients and create better working environments for their lawyers.
-In the client context, she believes that law firms should always be focused on 3 things: obtaining good results, increasing efficiency, and providing excellent service.
+Allison is constantly thinking about how law firms can evolve to better serve their clients and create better working environments for their lawyers.
+In the client context, she believes that law firms should always be focused on 3 things: obtaining excellent results, providing outstanding service, and increasing efficiency.
 As for lawyers, she believes that lawyers who enjoy their work do better work.

 While in Canada